- sheilabythesea

 -1875 Carlisle, Gilsland, Roman Wall and Neighbourhood, 2 editions plus Smaller guide, 2 editions.

--1876 Isle of Wight, 3 editions plus Smaller Guide to Isle of White, 5 editions.
+-1876 Isle of Wight, 3 editions plus Smaller Guide to Isle of Wight, 5 editions.

 -1878 North Wales, 4 editions plus Smaller Guide to North Wales, 3 editions.